With Air Canada withdrawing from Aeroplan in June 2020 and launching their own program…

 WestJet Mastercard Review

 WestJet also has a basic Mastercard we will cover.
-This is what this card earns you:
+This is what the

 - 1% on all spend – 3 cents per litre savings at Petro-Canada